skshashank74/Clustering-and-allocation/README.md

-# Clustering-and-allocation
+# K-Means Clustering and Allocation
-K-Means Clustering and Allocation
+Generating centre values and allocating the centres to new data